Angular frequency: LC circuits

-The resonant angular frequency in a series LC circuit equals the square root of the reciprocal of the product of the capacitance (C measured in farads) and the inductance of the circuit (L, with SI unit henry):
+The resonant angular frequency in a series LC circuit equals the square root of the reciprocal of the product of the capacitance (C, with SI unit farad) and the inductance of the circuit (L, with SI unit henry):

 Adding series resistance (for example, due to the resistance of the wire in a coil) does not change the resonant frequency of the series LC circuit.
 For a parallel tuned circuit, the above equation is often a useful approximation, but the resonant frequency does depend on the losses of parallel elements.

 Terminology

-Angular frequency is often loosely referred to as frequency, although in a strict sense these two quantities differ by a factor of 2.
+Although angular frequency is often loosely referred to as frequency, it differs from frequency by a factor of 2π, which potentially leads confusion when the distinction is not made clear.